-Doing push-ups at a decline with your feet elevated intensifies the workout while doing the reverse -- incline pushups -- makes for easier work, but but still notably activates the triceps and the anterior deltoids.
-For extra inspiration, check out these 10 Push-Up Variations for a Stronger Body.
+Doing push-ups at a decline with your feet elevated intensifies the workout while doing the reverse — incline push-ups — makes for easier work, but but still notably activates the triceps and the anterior deltoids.

 "Variety is really important for body weight exercises because doing the same exercise routine day after day can become tedious very quickly.
 With weights, you can keep yourself interested by adding more weight.
 With push-ups, you have to add variation," notes Knox.

 Beginners benefit from choosing one push-up exercise and aiming for two sets of 10 to 15.
-From there, work your way up to two or more push-up variations, adjusting the number of reps according to the number of exercises and sets you're attempting -- a common recommendation is eight to 12, but really, the only limit is what your body can hack.
+From there, work your way up to two or more push-up variations, adjusting the number of reps according to the number of exercises and sets you're attempting — a common recommendation is eight to 12, but really, the only limit is what your body can handle.

 With ladders, you build your reps in the same way as pyramiding, but instead of tapering down, you build up to your peak and leave it there.